alicht/GAsamplelesson/README.md

 Imagine that we had to create a number of other classes - Horse, Goat, Pig, etc. - all of which share the same aforementioned properties but also have methods that are particular to the class.

 How could we refactor this so that we don't have to keep writing out the shared class properties and methods.
-Enter inheritance (think genetics, not money from your rich uncle)
+Enter inheritance
 ```
 class Animal{
   constructor(name, breed){